nesathanozturk/task-list/README.md

 - React JS
 - Next.js
+- JSON Server for Backend
 - Tailwind and DaisyUI for styles
 - Icons for React Icons
-- JSON Server for backend
+- uuid for ID Generator

 ## Quick Start